scality/metalk8s/docs/reference-guide/glossary.rst

    logging is disabled.
 See :ref:`ansible:DEFAULT_LOG_PATH` for more information.

+.. envvar:: ETCDCTL_API

+   Version of the :program:`etcd` protocol :command:`etcdctl` will use when connecting to the cluster.

 .. envvar:: KUBECONFIG

    Path to a file used to configure access to a Kubernetes cluster when using :command:`kubectl` or other tools.

+.. envvar:: PATH

+   Variable specifying a set of directories where executable  programs are located.